k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/6-Docker-Compose.md

-# Docker and Docker Compose Installation - Docker Compose Runtime for K2view Fabric Web Studio, Version 2.0
+# Docker and Docker Compose Installation

 If Docker has not already been installed, follow the Docker installation guide from Docker's documentation.
 You also need to install the Docker Compose Plugin.